-What happens if you don’t get enough iron?
+What happens if I don’t get enough iron?

 If iron deficiency is not treated there can be long-term consequences for your health.
-Fatigue and other symptoms of iron deficiency can also lower your quality of life and reduce your ability to concentrate and be productive at work.3 If you think you may be anaemic or iron deficient, it is important that you speak to your doctor so that they can investigate further.
+Fatigue and other symptoms of iron deficiency can also lower your quality of life and reduce your ability to concentrate and be productive at work.
+If you think you may be iron deficient, it is important that you speak to your doctor so that they can investigate further.